5 Foods That Are Good For The Health Of Your Heart

 - Nuts, especially almonds, walnuts, cashews and macadamias contain heart-healthy monounsaturated fat.
 Eat a moderate portion of preferably raw or gently toasted nuts every day.

 - Whole soy protein.
-If you substitute whole soy protein, such as edamame or tofu, for animal protein each day, you can lower levels of homocysteine, a toxic amino acid linked to increased risk of heart disease.
+If you substitute whole soy protein, such as organic edamame or tofu, for animal protein each day, you can lower levels of homocysteine, a toxic amino acid linked to increased risk of heart disease.
 If these levels remain elevated, seek out an integrative provider and discuss how targeted B vitamin supplementation may help.

 - Fresh garlic.
 This medicinal herb may help lower cholesterol levels.
 Use one or two chopped raw or lightly cooked cloves a day.